Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: Hierarchical Learning for Task Offloading Strategy

 \textbf{Reward:} When the agent takes action at time slot $t$, the reward $r(t)$ is calculated subsequently.
 Our objective is to minimize the total system delay.
 Since the DRL algorithm may adjust the action to maximize the reward value, the reward in our problem is defined as the opposite of the objective function of \eqref{问题公式}, which is given by

-Since TD3 and DQN are optimized alternately, the overall reward is calculated after obtaining the action decisions from both algorithms.
-Therefore, the rewards for the TD3 algorithm, $\boldsymbol{r^{\text{\textmd{TD3}}}}(t)$, and the DQN algorithm, $\boldsymbol{r^{\text{\textmd{DQN}}}}(t)$, use the same reward, which is expressed as follows:
+{Since TD3 and DQN are optimized alternately, the overall reward is calculated after obtaining the action decisions from both algorithms.
+This approach ensures that the system’s performance, measured by the single metric of average delay, is consistently optimized.
+The average delay is directly influenced by the joint decisions made by TD3 and DQN.
+Since these decisions collaboratively affect the data transmission rate, which in turn impacts the average delay, using a shared reward helps align the optimization objectives of both algorithms.} Therefore, the rewards for the TD3 algorithm, $\boldsymbol{r^{\text{\textmd{TD3}}}}(t)$, and the DQN algorithm, $\boldsymbol{r^{\text{\textmd{DQN}}}}(t)$, use the same reward, which is expressed as follows:

+{This unified reward facilitates effective collaboration between the two algorithms, ensuring a cohesive optimization process and improved overall system performance.}